MarkEdmondson1234/searchConsoleR/README.md

 We'll need one unique ```sc_websites$siteUrl``` for the majority of the other functions.

 Most people will find the Search Analytics most useful.
 All methods from the web interface are available.
-Here is an example query:
+Here is an example query, which downloads 100 rows of queries per page for the month of July 2015, for United Kingdom desktop web searches.

 ```
 gbr_desktop_queries <-
     search_analytics("http://example.com",
-                     "2015-07-01", "2015-08-01",
+                     "2015-07-01", "2015-07-31",
                      c("query", "page"),
                      dimensionFilterExp = c("device==DESKTOP","country==GBR"),
                      searchType="web", rowLimit = 100)